Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 Congestion in chronic constrictive pericarditis may be alleviated with salt restriction and diuretics.
 Digoxin is indicated only if atrial arrhythmias or ventricular systolic dysfunction is present.

 Patients with symptomatic constrictive pericarditis (eg, with dyspnea, unexplained weight gain, a new or increased pleural effusion, or ascites) and those with markers of chronic constriction (eg, cachexia, atrial fibrillation, hepatic dysfunction, pericardial calcification) usually require pericardial resection.
-However, patients with mild symptoms, heavy calcification, or extensive myocardial damage may be poor surgical candidates.
+However, patients with mild symptoms (because they derive little benefit), heavy calcification, or extensive myocardial damage may be poor surgical candidates.

-Patients may have signs of inflammation and/or fluid accumulation (effusion).
+Patients with pericarditis may have symptoms and signs of pericardial inflammation and/or fluid accumulation (effusion).

 Electrocardiography and echocardiography are usually adequate for diagnosis, but right and left heart catheterization, CT, or MRI may be needed to diagnose constrictive pericarditis.